jneug/typst-codetastic/codetastic.typ

 /// - min-version (integer): Minimum version for the code.
 A number between 1 and 40.
 If #arg[data]
 ///   is to large for the minimum code verison, the next larger verison that fits the data is selected.
 /// - ecl (string): Error correction level.
 One of #value("l"), #value("m"), #value("q") or #value("h").
 /// - mask (auto, integer): Forces a mask to apply to the code.
 Number between (0 and 7).
-For #value(auto) the best mask is selected according to the qr-code standard.
+/// //  For #value(auto) the best mask is selected according to the qr-code standard.
+///   For #value(auto) the best mask is selected similar to the qr-code standard, but with
+///   some speed improvements, sacrificing accuracy.
 /// - size (auto, length): Size of a modules square.
 /// - width (auto, length): If set to a length, the module size will be adjusted to create a qr-code
 ///   with the given width.
 Will overwrite any setting for #arg[size].